Milestones and Resources

 PhD Department Qualifying Examination

 - Description: Presentation of the proposed research.
 Further details found on the Stanford Bulletin.
-Committee must comprise at least 3 members, with a majority comprising of Geophysics faculty.
+Committee must comprise at least three members, with a majority comprising of Geophysics faculty.

 - Deadline: University deadline mandates advancement to candidacy by the end of the second year.
 Departmental policy strongly encourages completion of the qualifying exam by the end of the Spring quarter for students entering in the Fall quarter.
 Student has to petition for an exception to this policy before their 6th quarter begins.